6carbon12/dotfiles/README.md

 - Scripts used by applications and scripts meant to replace the applications by making them better/custom must be saved under the applications' respective folder
 - All plugins, themes must be cloned into `~/.local/share/<app-name>/plugins/`
 - No external repo should be cloned into `~/.dotfiles/`
+- pkglist-native.txt and pkglist-foreign.txt are auto generated with pacman hook

 ## Setup